AdobeDocs/commerce-business-intelligence.en/help/mbi/data-user/dashboards/clone-dashboard.md

 1. To clone a dashboard, click the **Options** menu at the top of the screen.

-1. In the drop-down menu, click **Save As**.
+1. In the dropdown , click **Save As**.

 1. When prompted, enter the **New Dashboard Name**.
 We recommend names that tell you, at a glance, what information is contained in the dashboard.

-   Lets say, for example, that you are cloning a dashboard named `Customer Activity`.
+   For example, you are cloning a dashboard named `Customer Activity`.
 This dashboard contained customer activity information for your Philadelphia location, but now you want to create a dashboard for your new New York City location.
 This dashboard could be named `New York City - Customer Activity`.

 1. Use the **Chart Title Find** and **Chart Title Replace** fields to find all charts with `Philadelphia` in the title and replace it with `New York City`.

-   If you don’t enter any values in these fields, a `(2)` will automatically be appended at the end of all chart titles in the new dashboard.
+   If you don't enter any values in these fields, a `(2)` will automatically be appended at the end of all chart titles in the new dashboard.

 1. Click the **Save** button to clone the dashboard.